Table of contents

 Employees who feel appreciated feel happy.
 While a simple “thank you” goes a long way, making recognition a morale booster requires much more.
 It starts with encouraging timely and frequent recognition, with leaders playing a key role in this effort.

 It boils down to building a culture of recognition where everyone feels connected as part of a community.
 To accomplish this, you need comprehensive recognition software.
-Look for a platform that lets team members show appreciation anywhere, anytime, and that also makes publicizing recognition easy through a company-wide newsfeed and the ability to like, comment on, or boost specific recognitions.
+Look for a recognition platform that lets team members show appreciation anywhere, anytime, and that also makes publicizing recognition easy through a company-wide newsfeed and the ability to like, comment on, or boost specific recognitions.

 2. Collect Voice of Employee feedback

 Few things are more demoralizing than feeling like your opinion doesn’t matter.
 Employees want to have a voice, and they need employers to listen when they speak.
-Soliciting and acting on feedback increases engagement as well, and keeping employees motivated is just as important as keeping them happy.

 3. Support health and wellness

+According to research from Wellhub, 83% of employees say they’d think about leaving their jobs if there weren’t any well-being initiatives in place.
 Giving employees adequate resources, providing the flexibility and time off needed for a healthy work-life balance, and encouraging physical activity are all fantastic ways to support employee wellbeing.

 4. Live your culture and values

 Employees who buy into your culture and believe in your values are happy to be a part of your company.
 Look out for ways to keep your culture aligned with your employees’ expectations and needs.
 Leaders — especially managers — play a critical role here.
+To keep managers accountable for building the culture you want to see, ensure that they live your values daily and actively engage with employees on key aspects of your culture.

 You should make a safe, welcoming environment a core part of your culture as well.
 In an organization that prioritizes psychological safety, employees are comfortable being themselves and expressing their opinions.
 Removing this huge source of potential stress does wonders for morale.